 According to a survey by PwC, 69% of consumers believe companies are vulnerable to hacks and cyberattacks.
 While 72% of consumers have confidence that businesses are best equipped to protect their data, only 25% of consumers believe that companies handle personal info responsibly.
 And in a new study by Mitek and PYMNTS, over 70% of consumers are less likely to provide their sensitive data like biometrics during onboarding largely relating to these reasons.

 Unfortunately, identity theft prevention is not taken as seriously as it should be and addressed proactively.
-Small businesses, in particular, are vulnerable to attacks compared to larger corporations because they often don’t have sophisticated fraud prevention solutions in place.
+Small businesses, in particular, are vulnerable to attacks compared to larger corporations because they often don’t have sophisticated fraud management solutions and fraud prevention solutions in place.
 There’s also a general lack of awareness among both large and small organizations in regards to the level of threat and the devastating impact that business identity theft can have.